shpongledsummer/atmospheric-weather-card/README.md

 ---

-### PERFORMANCE
+### Performance

+This card is egineered for efficiency on low-power and wall-mounted devices.

+* **Smart Rendering**
+    Animation loop is capped at 30 FPS and internal resolution is limited to 2x DPR.
+* **Zero-Idle State**
-The card targets 30fps with a max device pixel ratio of 2x.
-Animations pause automatically when the card scrolls out of view and reinitialize on resize with debouncing.
-The card is resizable in Section-based dashboards out of the box.
+    Animations pause immediately when the card is scrolled out of view or the tab is hidden.
+* **Responsive**
+    Native support for Section-based dashboards with debounced resizing.

+**Hardware Requirement**
+This card relies on **GPU Hardware Acceleration** via HTML5 Canvas.
+If high CPU usage is observed, verify that hardware acceleration is enabled in the browser or kiosk settings.
+Software-only rendering will significantly degrade performance.